Jennifer Corday: Career

-Around this time, Corday began performing as a singer/songwriter/guitarist in the coffee house circuit.
-She formed a duo with Renea McKee, which led to the all-female band, Her Majesty.
+Around this time, Corday began performing as a singer-songwriter and guitarist on the coffee house circuit.
+She formed a duo with Renea McKee, which led to the all-female band Her Majesty.
 The group disbanded after releasing their first demo.
 Corday continued as a solo act, eventually forming another band, Corday and the Curious.
 She resigned from teaching, shortened the band name to Corday and founded Envy Records to produce and release her own records.

 As of 2018, she has released six solo albums.
 Superhero was co-written, recorded, and produced in Corday's home studio.
 It is packaged in a double disc Digipack with a CD and DVD music video of the title track, and includes behind-the-scenes footage.
 Artwork on the album is by Jamie Kivisto.
 The Los Angeles Times described her first album Naked as lacking in musicianship, but said that Corday was a "wonderful storyteller".
 Her album Driven was described by Lesbian News as having a "scrumptious, textured variety of sounds" and compared her with Sheryl Crow.

 Corday's earlier albums, Driven and Welcome to My Past, sold thousands of copies.
 Her song "Pie" was included on the MTV Undressed soundtrack and in numerous independent films.
 Corday wrote the soundtrack to Elena Undone.

 Corday founded Venus Envy, an organization that donates profits from compilation CDs towards the fight against breast cancer, in memory of her mother Judy.
-The band Cordray also performs at schools, presenting anti-drug and anti-tobacco concerts.
+The band Corday also performs at schools, presenting anti-drug and anti-tobacco concerts.
 In addition, she has toured overseas to perform for the troops.

 She is openly gay with a large following in the community.
 In 1997, she was featured on the cover of Curve.
 Corday also blogs for SheWired.